shotgunsoftware/tk-core/docs/initializing.rst

 .. note:: This is the workflow that was exclusively used by all toolkit versions prior to
     core v0.18, when the bootstrap API was introduced.
-It will continue to be supported, however it is less flexible than the more automatic workflows and can be especially challenging when you have a setup which doesn't have a centralized storage.
+It will continue to be supported, however it is less flexible than the more automatic workflows and can be especially challenging when you have a setup which doesn't have a centralized storage. **We recommend using :ref:`automatic configurations <automatically_managed_pcs>` whenever possible.**

-Starting a Toolkit Engine
+Starting a Toolkit engine from a manual project
 ===============================================

 In this case, when a known location exists for your core API, you are not required to use the